cheap-glitch/warpgate/README.md

 The **notifications**  is needed  to, well, send  notifications.
 It's  only used once, when  the local  data is forcefully  refreshed by pressing  `Alt +  W`, to notify of the success of the operation.

+### What about things like saved  Reddit posts, Pocket items, tweet collections, etc?

+Those URLs are more akin to archived files: they're saved for a potential use at an  unknown later  point, not  for regular  visits.
+Warpgate  focuses on  giving instant access  to more frequently visited  URLs which are closer  to in-browser bookmarks.

 ## Changelog